The introduction of the Terms and conditions of visiting the National Maritime Museum in Gdańsk

 - For safety reasons, it is forbidden to leave any items unattended on the premises of the Museum.

-- The Museum facilities are protected and monitored by CCTV for the purposes of securing and protecting the Museum collections and securing the Museum property in accordance with Art.
-13 sec.
-1 and 2 of Regulation of the European Parliament and the EU Council No. 2016/679 of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data and repealing Directive No. 95/46/WE (General Data Protection Regulation) (Journal of EU Laws L 119, p.
-1) – hereinafter called: ‘GDPR’; below, the Museum provides the following information:
+- The Museum facilities are protected and monitored by CCTV for the purposes of securing and protecting the Museum’s collections and securing the Museum’s property.
+In light of the above, we would like to inform you that, in accordance with Article 13 paragraphs 1 and 2 of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the Protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter referred to as “GDPR”), we process personal data in the form of an image recorded by the monitoring system in the following manner:

-- data will not be transferred to third parties.
+- the personal data of the visitor will not be transferred to recipients in third countries;

 - During events and events organized or co-organized by the Museum, photos and films (image and sound recordings) are taken to record these events.
 In connection with these materials, we record the image of participants and the audience.
 These materials may be used free of charge by the Museum for the purposes of promoting and informing about its statutory activities, in particular by publishing them on the Museum’s website and social media, as well as making them available to external media.
 The image is distributed in accordance with Art.
 81 section 2 of the Act of February 4, 1994 on copyright and related rights.